etcd-io/etcd/README.md

 * Fast: benchmarked 1000s of writes/s per instance
 * Reliable: Properly distributed using Raft

-Etcd is written in go and uses the [raft][raft] paxos implementation for high availability.
+Etcd is written in go and uses the [raft][raft] consensus algorithm to manage replicated log for high availability.

 See [go-etcd][go-etcd] for a native go client.
 Or feel free to just use curl, as in the examples below.